VariantSync/VEVOS_Extraction/README.md

   - `./stop-extraction.sh linux`

 ### Custom Configuration
-You can find the properties files used by Docker under VariabilityExtraction/docker-resources.
-By changing the properties for BusyBox or Linux respectively, you can adjust the variability extraction (e.g., change the log level, number of threads, etc.).
+You can find the properties files used by Docker under Extraction/docker-resources.
+By changing the properties for BusyBox or Linux respectively, you can adjust the ground truth extraction (e.g., change the log level, number of threads, etc.).
 For your convenience, we set all properties to default values. __Note that you have to rebuild the Docker image in order for the changes to take effect__.

-This can also be used in case you want to extract the variability for any other SPL besides Linux and BusyBox.
+This can also be used in case you want to extract the ground truth for any other SPL besides Linux and BusyBox.
 However, please note that this requires the correct configuration of KernelHaven and possibly other preprocessing steps, that are not included in this project.
 In addition, the extractors that are used internally, i.e., KbuildMiner and KconfigReader might not be applicable to the chosen SPL.
 In this case, custom extractors have to be implemented and added to the dependencies in the _pom.xml_ file.

 ### Clean-Up
-You clean up all created images, container, and volumes via `docker system prune -a`. __DISCLAIMER: This will remove ALL docker objects, even the ones not related to variability extraction__.
-If you have other images, containers, or volumes that you do not want to loose, you can run the docker commands that refer to the objects related to the variability extraction.
+You clean up all created images, container, and volumes via `docker system prune -a`. __DISCLAIMER: This will remove ALL docker objects, even the ones not related to ground truth extraction__.
+If you have other images, containers, or volumes that you do not want to loose, you can run the docker commands that refer to the objects related to the ground truth extraction.
-- Image: `docker rmi variability-extraction`
+- Image: `docker rmi extraction`
 - Container:
-  - `docker container rm variability-extraction-busybox`
+  - `docker container rm extraction-busybox`
-  - `docker container rm variability-extraction-linux`
+  - `docker container rm extraction-linux`
 - Volume:
   - `docker volume rm extraction-busybox`
   - `docker volume rm extraction-linux`

 ## Custom System Setup
-If you want to run the variability extraction without Docker, you will have to first set up the environment in which the extraction is executed.
+If you want to run the ground truth extraction without Docker, you will have to first set up the environment in which the extraction is executed.

+### Limitations
+There are some limitations to the ground truth extraction that should be mentioned.
+#### SPL Versions
+Due to the plugins that are used by KernelHaven (i.e., KbuildMiner and KconfigReader), it is not possible to extract the ground truth of SPL revisions without prior setup of the operating system on which the extraction is run.
+More specifically, we were not able to get KernelHaven to run for linux versions of v5.0 or above.
+Older versions of linux (below v4), can also cause problems.
+This is due to changes in the build structure that require changes to KbuildMiner and KconfigReader.
+Similar problems probably also exist for Busybox, Coreboot, etc.
+`For this reason we offer scripts that setup a Docker container for extracting the data for BusyBox or Linux.`

+#### Operating System
+Due to the implementation of the Ground Truth Extraction and KernelHaven, it is only possible to run the ground truth extraction on Linux (and possibly Mac).
+However, you can use the provided Docker setup, or your own virtual machine or Windows Subsystem for Linux, in order to run the extraction on any OS.

 ### Requirements
 - build-essential packages or similar (depending on OS)